China hero image

 • Xi’an & Silk Road: Terracotta Warriors, Muslim Quarter food walk, and Ancient City Wall cycling.

-• Scenic Extensions: Yangtze River cruise through Three Gorges or Guilin–Yangshuo karst boat rides with rural cycling.
+• Scenic Extensions: Yangtze River cruise through the Three Gorges or Guilin–Yangshuo karst boat rides with rural cycling.

 • Modern Engagements: Innovation parks, university visits, and cultural exchanges with NGOs focused on education or social enterprise.